 However, the 36 Series design 108 and the other two Fan Series designs have seal B which indicates a later carving period close to the time of publication.

-Goldfish and medaka are both popular pets, and they associated with popular summer festival games in Japan.
+Goldfish and medaka are popular pets in Japan, and both are associated with popular summer festival games.

-The 108 Goldfish and Medaka theme was combined with two other summer subject themes (107 and 109) as installment three.
+The 108 Goldfish and Medaka theme was combined with two other late summer subject themes (107 and 109) in the same installment.

 The delivery documents for installment three remain to be discovered, but its delivery month was either March, April, or (most likely) May 1934.
 The individual woodblock prints would have been printed earlier in the same month as their distribution.

 The 108 Goldfish and Medaka theme is the first of several compound-subject themes.

 Both thematic elements of a compound theme always appear in its 36 Series design.